openedx/openedx-events/docs/reference/real-life-use-cases.rst

 ..
 TODO: add cross-reference to Hooks Extension Framework after PR is merged docs.openedx.org/pull/599

-To illustrate the different solutions that can be implemented with this framework, we have compiled a list of use cases built using Open edX Events to address various challenges.
+To illustrate the different solutions that can be implemented with this approach, we have compiled a list of use cases built using Open edX Events to address various challenges.
 The goal of this list is to serve as a reference for extension developers to implement their own solutions in their own plugins or IDAs based on the community's experience.

 Use Cases
 ---------